ergoplatform/ergodocs/docs/dev/stack/mosaik/tutorial3.md

 ## 3: Processing data

-In Part 2 of this tutorial series for Ergo Mosaik, we learned how to define the first simple UI for a dApp that can be shown within Wallet applications (and in future on a web browser, too).
+In Part 2 of this tutorial series for Ergo Mosaik, we learned how to define the first simple UI for a dApp that can be shown within Wallet applications (and by using the Mosaik web executors in web browsers as well).

 ![Mosaik 1](../../../assets/img/mosaik/tutorial3-1.png)